Shenyu-Liu/Shenyu-Liu.github.io/_pages/publications.md

 On stability of switched systems
 ------
+* [C] <strong>Liu, S.</strong>.
+(2026).
+Stabilizing switched systems with all unstable subsystems by bounded average activation time switching.
+Submitted to European Control Conference 2026.
+* [C] <strong>Liu, S.</strong>, Della Rossa, M. and Tanwani, A. (2026).
+Converse Lyapunov Theorem for Switched Nonlinear Systems with Constrained Switching Signals.
+Submitted to IFAC World Congress 2026.
 * [J] Wen, P. and <strong> Liu, S.</strong>, (2025).
 Input-to-Moment Stability for Markovian Impulsive Switched Nonlinear Systems with Time-Varying Gain.
 Submitted to IEEE Transactions on Automatic Control.
 * [J] <strong>Liu, S.</strong>, Wen, P. and Si, J. (2025).
 Stability and Hybrid L<sub>2</sub>×ℓ<sub>2</sub> Gain Analysis of a Class of Impulsive Switched Systems.
 Submitted to Nonlinear Analysis: Hybrid Systems.
+* [J] <strong>Liu, S.</strong> and Russo, A. (2025).
+On Variants of (Integral) Input-to-State Stability for Hybrid Systems and Applications to Uniting Control.
+Submitted to Automatica.
 * [J] Eising, J. <strong>Liu, S.</strong>, Martinez, S., and Cortes, J. (2025). <a href="https://ieeexplore.ieee.org/document/10810729">Data-driven mode detection and stabilization of unknown switched linear systems</a>.
 IEEE Transactions on Automatic Control, vol. 70, no. 6, 3830&ndash;3845.
 * [J] <strong>Liu, S.</strong> and Tanwani, A. (2025). <a href="https://www.sciencedirect.com/science/article/pii/S0005109824004229">Impulsive switching signals with functional inequalities: Stability analysis using hybrid systems framework.</a> Automatica, vol. 171, 111928.
 * [C] Wen, P. and <strong>Liu, S.</strong> (2024). <a href="https://ieeexplore.ieee.org/document/10662301">Redundancy design of networked control systems under denial-of-service attacks</a>.
 In proceedings of the 43rd Chinese Control Conference, 1515&ndash;1520.